 ‘He’s got a Greek accent that’s all; been here for donkeys.
 You shouldn’t worry so much, he’s talking human.’

 ‘Could have fooled me.’

-‘You wouldn’t know the difference right now.
-Trust me; I’m better at this.’
+‘After what you’ve taken you wouldn’t know the difference right now anyway.
+Trust me; I’m better at this,’ said Ed.

 ‘Thanks for reminding me.
 What’s he doing here then?’